bdharmaraj7/Quant-Functions/README.md

 JAX-WS-Client
 =============

-A secure JAX-WS client for the IBM System i/iSeries to connect to a web service through a proxy.
+A JAX-WS client with SSL for the IBM System i/iSeries to connect to a web service through a proxy.

 Using the WSDL, create standard client stubs.